History of Marvel Studios in Timeline

 August 31, 2009: Disney to Acquire Marvel Entertainment

-On August 31, 2009, the Walt Disney Company announced that it had reached a deal to acquire Marvel Entertainment for $4 billion.
+On August 31, 2009, The Walt Disney Company announced that it had reached a deal to acquire Marvel Entertainment for $4 billion.

 In 2009, The Walt Disney Company acquired Marvel Entertainment, the parent company of Marvel Studios.

-April 2010: Rumors of Low-Budget Films
+April 2010: Rumors of Marvel creating low-budget films

 In April 2010, rumors circulated that Marvel was looking to create $20–40 million films based on properties such as Doctor Strange, Ka-Zar, Luke Cage, Dazzler, and Power Pack.
-Feige responded by saying Marvel was considering films for all characters mentioned in the rumor, except Dazzler.

-June 2010: Marvel Television Established
+June 2010: Marvel Television Division Set Up

 In June 2010, Marvel Entertainment set up a television division within Marvel Studios called Marvel Television, headed by Jeph Loeb as Executive Vice President, under which Marvel Animation would be operated.